rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

                   borrow a key from m via the parent node p;
              } else{
                   // m is 1 key away from underflowing
-                  // pull the key from the parent ’p’, and merge it
+                  // Pull the key from the parent ’p’, and merge it
                   // with the keys of ’n’ and ’m’ into a new node mergeNodes(n, m);
                   if( isUnderflow(p))